openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 The KEY phrase can be omitted only if the description of the table that is referenced by `data-name-2` contains a KEY phrase.

-`data-name-1`
-- Specifies a KEY data name that is subject to the following rules:
+`data-name-1` Specifies a KEY data name that is subject to the following rules:
-    - The data item that is identified by a key data-name must be the same as, or subordinate to, the data item that is referenced by `data-name-2`.
-    - KEY data items can be qualified.
+- The data item that is identified by a key data-name must be the same as, or subordinate to, the data item that is referenced by `data-name-2`, and the KEY data items can be qualified.

 If the data item that is identified by a KEY data-name is subordinate to `data-name-2`, the following rules apply:
-- The data item cannot be described with an `OCCURS` clause.
-- The data item cannot be subordinate to an entry that is also subordinate to `data-name-2` and that contains an `OCCURS` clause.
+- The data item cannot be described with an `OCCURS` clause, and cannot be subordinate to an entry that is also subordinate to `data-name-2` and that contains an `OCCURS` clause.

 The words `ASCENDING` and `DESCENDING` are transitive across all occurrences of `data-name-1` until another word `ASCENDING` or `DESCENDING` is encountered.